5 Stats on Gen Z Spending Habits Marketers Should Know

 By establishing your website or online resource as an authority, you can guide Gen Z’s shopping habits, cultivate trust, and help the Gen Z demographic ultimately gravitate towards your product, service, blog, and more.

-60% of Gen Z folks are more likely than average consumers to hang up if their call isn’t answered in under 45 seconds
+60% of Gen Z’ers are more likely than average consumers to hang up if their call isn’t answered in under 45 seconds

 (Source: Business Wire)

 Because Gen Z’ers were born into the internet age, they expect customer care to be remarkably fast and agile.
 This is especially true with Gen Z on social media.
 Consumers are increasingly using social media instead of phone calls to address their customer service needs which means that individualized, timely care will only become more important as Gen Z grows into its buying power.

 Would you like to improve your Gen Z customer support?
 Learn how Khoros Care can help your brand scale your customer service so you can respond quickly and personally to inquiries that span multiple channels.

 3. Gen Z seeks out collaborative, interactive environments